Compatibility

 |

-We are updating how we determine which iOS versions form our support policy for the OIDC module for iOS.
-From March 1st, 2025, the support policy is as follows:
+We have updated how we determine which iOS versions form our support policy for the OIDC module for iOS.
+The support policy is as follows:

 |